GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/custom_routines/README.md

 ### [my_pipeline.py](trainer/my_pipeline.py)

 This file contains our custom routines.
+The code in this file is required for making predictions.
 We will package and ship this, along with our trained model when we deploy our model to AI Platform to make predictions.

 ### [train-local.sh](./scripts/train-local.sh)